ganboing/sifive-trace-decoder/README.md

 The binaries for these libraries for all supported platforms are included in this distribution in the lib folders.

+### New for Version 0.3 (19.08 release)

+Support for 64 bit trace decoding.
+Command line options can specify the address width to display.
+By default the type of elf file is used to determine address width.

+Printing to the ITC Stimulus Registers.
+Instead of sending printed output to a UART, printed output can be sent to the ITC stimulus registers and captured in thre trace message stream.
+The trace-decoder (dqr) will can reconstruct the printed output and display it to the user.

+Multi-core Support.
+The trace-decoder now supports multi-core traces, up to 8 cores through the use of the -srcbits-n switch.
+When decoding multi-core traces, each line output is prefixed with a core number for identification.

 ### Building:

 To build the trace-decoder, the correct build tools must first be installed.
 On windows, MinGW and MSYS must be installed.
 For Linux, g++ must be installed.
 On Mac OS X, use either XCode or g++.